 APIs can provide customers with a range of regulated payment services.
 The activities which APIs can undertake are based on their FCA permissions (which can be found in the FCA’s Financial Services Register.)

-Freemarket’s permissions enable it to carry on payment services activities; this includes receiving deposits, processing withdrawals and conducting foreign exchange.
+Freemarket’s permissions enable it to carry on payment services activities; this includes receiving bank transfers, processing withdrawals and conducting foreign exchange.

 How do I know my money is safe?